wavefrontHQ/help/integrations.md

 Wavefront integrations are the link between any system and the Wavefront application.
 Integration links can be from your system into Wavefront or from Wavefront to an external system: data collector, alert notification, and authentication.

-#### Collector and Code Instrumentation
+#### Featured, Collector, and Code Instrumentation

-Collector and code instrumentation integrations include all ways to get data into Wavefront: using a collector agent and Wavefront proxy, sending metrics from application code to the proxy, or Wavefront pulling the data from a cloud service.
+Featured, collector, and code instrumentation integrations include all ways to get data into Wavefront: using a collector agent and Wavefront proxy, sending metrics from application code to the proxy, and Wavefront pulling the data from a cloud service.

 ![Wavefront integrations](images/integrations_data_collector.png)